simoncblyth/env/scm/dev.rst

     * adjusted the cut to 0.25 days to circumvent this, should always yield an alarm on first monitoring run following a failed backup/sync

+#. failure of remote DNA checks do not trigger fails of the backup

+    * currently implemented via a remote command that depends on a remote env installation (so can be behind in its SVN revision)
+    * tis failing at the moment due to python version `L` difference on the size
+    * move this to use the fabric approach, and cause alarms on failed checks

 Deploying to  dayabay.ihep.ac.cn ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Done: